 - 26.1 No person shall disclose "confidential information" or "exempt information" in any circumstances.
-However this Rule shall not forbid disclosure of the resolution or any recommendation which has been made or other contents of the relevant minute. - 26.2 In the event of any member disclosing such information, he/she shall be liable to investigation by their Council's Monitoring Officer and may be subject to a report to the Standards Committee.
+However this Rule shall not forbid disclosure of the resolution or any recommendation which has been made or other contents of the relevant minute. - 26.2 In the event of any member disclosing such information, he/she shall be liable to investigation by their Council's Monitoring Officer and report to the Standards Committee.